SCDOT's Signal Design Guidelines has been revised and published in a new digital format.

 Rule on Work Zone Safety and Mobility (PDF 266 Kb)

-This handbook is pocket size.
-An instructional guide to illustrate basic guidelines for work zone traffic control installation and maintenance.
-This handbook complies with the basic requirements of Part 6 of the Manual on Uniform Traffic Control Devices (MUTCD) and the South Carolina Department of Transportation (SCDOT) specifications with particular emphasis on short term work sites on roads and streets in rural and small urban areas.
+This handbook is a pocket size instructional guide to illustrate basic guidelines for work zone traffic control installation and maintenance.
+This handbook complies with the basic requirements of Part 6 of the Manual on Uniform Traffic Control Devices (MUTCD) and the South Carolina Department of Transportation (SCDOT) specifications with particular emphasis on short-term work sites on roads and streets in rural and small urban areas.
 This handbook is not intended for traffic control applications on interstate routes.
-A bound, laminated copy of this document can be purchased for $2.50 from the SCDOT's Engineering Publications office.
+A bound, laminated copy of this document can be purchased from the Transportation Technology Transfer Service (T3S).
+For more information on purchasing printed copies, please visit www.clemson.edu/t3s or email email@example.com.

 Effective July 1, 2010, SCDOT has a Qualified Products List for Traffic Signal Equipment and Materials.
 This list contains products that meet SCDOT specifications and are approved by SCDOT.
 If a designer, manufacturer, or distributor would like to submit an item for evaluation, they must follow the guidelines set forth for evaluation.
 The Evaluation Process details eligibility requirements, delivery and pick up procedures, contact information, and an Evaluation Form.